-- In this podcast episode I am going to go through some very important information for those of you faced with fertility challenges.
+In this podcast episode I am going to discuss how glutathione can improve fertility going through some very important information for those of you faced with fertility challenges.
 What will be presented may outline a potential causative factor contributing to your infertility, and clearly explain what can be done to rectify these circumstances.
-This includes the following topics;

 - What is oxidative stress – (00:00)